Harvey poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Elwood P. Dowd cheerfully greets strangers on the street and invites them home to meet Harvey, establishing his gentle, eccentric nature and complete contentment with his unconventional life..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when The society guests flee in horror after Elwood tries to introduce them to Harvey.
 Veta realizes she can no longer tolerate the social embarrassment and decides Elwood must be committed..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.